 We intend to compute (if possible) $f$ using a $1$-blind transducer.
 Following Lemma \ref{lem:nodes-prod}, it is enough to consider the productions performed on the pairs of nodes of a factorization.
 For this study, we split the pairs depending on their relative position in the tree.

 \subparagraph*{Pairs separated by the frontier of the root.} The frontier of the root $\fr{\forest}{\forest}$ plays a very specific role with respect to blind transducers.
 Indeed, over factorizations of height at most $\mh$, the size of the frontier is bounded, hence it splits the word in a bounded number of distinguishable "blocks".
-Formally, we say that an idempotent node is a \emph{basis} if it belongs to the dependency of the root.
-The following result is shown by induction.
+Formally, we define the notion of \emph{basis}.